Half of the population will snore at one time or another during their life.

 This kind of disruption leads to a very low quality of sleep and that can negatively affect daily life in numerous ways.

-One way to fix that is to implement some sleep aid noises at night.
-There are two main types of noise used for this purpose; white and pink.
+One way to get a better night’s sleep is to implement some sleep aid noises at night.
+There are two main types of noise used to improve sleep quality: white and pink.
 But which is better?

-We’re here to give you all the details; white noise vs pink noise.
+We’re here to give you all the details; white noise and pink noise.

 A Few Sound Basics

-Before we get into the specifics of white noise and pink noise, let’s go back to the basics and make sure we understand all of the parts of sound.
+Before we get into the specifics of white noise and pink noise sounds, let’s go back to the basics and make sure we understand all of the parts of sound.

 Sound is how the body processes the vibrations all around us.
 We measure differences in sound in a variety of ways but some include frequency, octaves, and intensity.
 Each of these work together to create all of the different sounds we hear each day.